HoseungJang/Referring/README.md

-# Reffering
+# Referring

 ## Overview

-Reffering, an useful bookmark web application for my own use.
+Referring, an useful bookmark web application for my own use.

 This project is based on dockerizing.

 ---

 # Client
-Reffering client built on [create-react-app](https://github.com/facebook/create-react-app).
+Referring client built on [create-react-app](https://github.com/facebook/create-react-app).

 ## Using
 - Typescript